-Gender-Based ViolenceDomestic violence is a pattern of violent behaviors used to control an intimate partner that crosses all economic, social and cultural boundaries.
+Gender-Based ViolenceDomestic violence is one form of gender-based violence; it is a pattern of violent behaviors used to control an intimate partner that crosses all economic, social and cultural boundaries.
 It may be physical, but it may also take on more subtle forms such as emotional, verbal or financial intimidation and control.

 We are all called to denounce and combat domestic violence and encourage greater awareness in our congregations and communities (ELCA Social Policy Resolution “Violence Against Women,” 1995).

 Call or write to your congressional leaders, urging them to take a strong stand on gender-based violence and protection for survivors.
 To find your elected officials, go to our advocacy page.

 Connect with the ELCA’s Washington Office and the Lutheran Office for World Community.
 Connect with the Washington Office through Advocacy and learn about national and international Lutheran advocacy at the United Nations.

 Support local ELCA-affiliated social ministry organizations that minister to survivors of violence.